Time Warp... and Weft (Part 2)

 It goes beyond clothes, of course.
 Hairstyle, makeup, grooming, accessories, even posture, deportment, and expression can be giveaways*.

 We move through the world as modern people.
 We are shaped by our daily experience, both literally and figuratively, and it is difficult, if not impossible, to transform ourselves completely.
 This was as true for those playing dress-up 150 years ago as it is for us today.

 Last year, my family attended a living history event at Fort Yargo State Park.

 That's the actual color of the "red Georgia clay" between the logs.

 The fort was built in 1793 and the event focused on daily life at that time.
 No way I was showing up in modern clothes.

-But I had only one option, this 19th century dress I'd bought from a VFG colleague**.
+But I had only one option, this 19th century dress I'd bought from an online seller.
 Forgive the tiny image, it's the only pre-modification one I've got.